Our 2015 Content/What you get

-- 2013's Lessons Learned: We apply the lessons fantasy owners should have learned from 2013 season.
-It’s a detailed review of the previous year with an eye toward what we can take out of it for this year.
+- 2014's Lessons Learned: We apply the lessons fantasy owners should have learned from 2014 season.
+It’s a detailed review of the previous year with an eye toward what we can take out of it for the upcoming 2015 season.

 - Commissioning Guide: We produce a complete “Idiot's Guide to Commissioning.”
 From setting up leagues to handling the malcontents, we will fill you in on what you need to know for regular, keeper, and dynasty leagues.
 In addition, we will offer up a laundry list of unusual and interesting league rules for your consideration.